-Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers.
-While these tires are extremely durable, they may occasionally need to be replaced.
+Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers on each truck.
+While these tires are extremely durable, you may need to replace them at some point.

-- •Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
-These bolts can be loosened with a 5mm nutdriver. - •Clean the groove using a cotton swab and denatured alcohol. - •Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.
+1. Remove the truck sides from the truck block in order to slip the new tire over the grooved drive wheel.
+Each truck side is attached to the truck block via (2) screws (shown below).

+2. Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.